Stochastic differential equation approach to understanding the population control bias in full configuration interaction

-The analytical results for the cross-covariance and the auto-covariance of the shift are compared to numerical results of an FCIQMC calculation in Figs.~\ref{fig:cross-cov} and \ref{fig:auto-cov}.
-It is striking to see the predictions derived from the scalar model capturing the behaviour of the cross-covariance functions almost perfectly.
+The exactly solvable scalar model makes interesting predictions for correlation functions of the time series with Eqs.\ \eqref{eq:x-x} to \eqref{eq:cv-xxs}.
+The analytical results for the cross-covariance and the auto-covariance of the shift are compared to numerical results of an FCIQMC calculation with $N_\mathrm{t} = 100$ in a Hilbert space of $\approx 9\times10^4$ in Fig.~\ref{fig:cross-cov}.
+It is striking to see the predictions derived from the scalar model capturing the behavior of the cross-covariance functions in panel (a) almost perfectly.
 The only free model parameter $\mu$ was adjusted to the value of the equal-time covariance.
-The agreement is less perfect for the autocovariance of the shift in Fig.~\ref{fig:auto-cov}, where the scalar model predicts a zero crossing at $h=5/(3\gamma)$, which is not seen in the FCIQMC data.
+The agreement is less perfect for the autocovariance of the shift in Fig.~\ref{fig:cross-cov}(b), where the scalar model predicts a zero crossing at $h=5/(3\gamma)$, which is not seen in the FCIQMC data.